Cow Horn Michigan Keychain

 Item #: 106605

-This eco-friendly, Michigan-shaped, Cow Horn Keychain is made from natural discarded and recycled cow horn and crafted by Peruvian artisans.
-After boiled and melted, each unique piece has been cut, molded, carved and polished to bring out the natural color and texture in a brilliant finish.
-Handmade, these keychains help at-risk artisans in Peru support themselves and their families.
+These eco-friendly, Michigan-shaped Cow Horn Keychains are handcrafted in Peru from natural discarded and recycled cow horn .
+After being boiled and melted, each unique piece has been cut, molded, carved and polished to bring out the natural color and texture in a brilliant finish.
+Your purchase of these charming keychains contributes to a safe, hopeful, and sustainable future for the precious, talented Peruvian women who create them, as well as their families and communities.

 Where this product came from